imzqqq/chat/website/live/content/docs/sslproxies/caddy.md

 caddy reverse-proxy --from owncast.mydomain.com --to 127.0.0.1:8080
 {{</ highlight >}}

-Replace `owncast.mydomain.com` with the public hostname of your Live server like `watch.live.dingshunyu.top` for example.
+Replace `owncast.mydomain.com` with the public hostname of your Live server like `watch.live.imzqqq.top` for example.

 [Read the Caddy reverse proxy documentation for more details.](https://caddyserver.com/docs/quick-starts/reverse-proxy)